oracle-livelabs/adb/shared/adb-auto-indexing/configure/configure.md

 ## Introduction

-Automatic indexing is designed to require minimal configuration but there are some settings that are useful to know.
+Automatic indexing is designed to require minimal configuration, but some settings that are useful to know.

 Estimated Time: 10mins